 Under Title VI, if you are not proficient in English, you are entitled to assistance to access critical information about Metro.

 Metro fully complies with Title VI of the Civil Rights Act of 1964 that bans discrimination on the basis of race, color or national origin.
 If you believe you have been discriminated against regarding the receipt of benefits or services because of race, color, national origin, sex, age, disability or income level, you have the right to file a complaint with Metro.

 Metro is committed to serving the public with the highest level of integrity and respect.
-If you have comments or suggestions on how to improve Metro’s commitment to nondiscrimination in services, or how to better serve the needs of persons who are not proficient in English or persons with disabilities, we would like to hear from you.
-Please email your comments, along with contact information, to email@example.com.
+If you have comments or suggestions on how to improve Metro’s commitment to nondiscrimination in services, or how to better serve the needs of people who are not proficient in English or people with disabilities, we would like to hear from you.
+Email your comments, along with contact information, to email@example.com.